-He asked her then, "Don't you miss things, living away from town?"

-"Oh, no," she answered.
+He asked her again, "Don't you miss things, living away from town?"
+"Oh no," she answered.
 "It's nice living here too.
-But look here, wouldn't you care to walk up and spend the day with us now?"

-Rolandsen thanked her, and was sorry he could not.
+But look here, wouldn't you care to walk up and spend the day with Rolandsen thanked her, and was sorry he could not.
 Sunday or Monday, it was all one to the telegraph station.
 "But I thank you all the same," he said.
-"There's one thing I envy the pastor, and that is you."

-"What do you . . . ?"
+"There's one thing I envy the priest, and that is you."
+"What do you . . .?"

 "Politely, but firmly, I envy him his wife."
 There-he had done it now.
 Surely it would be hard to find the like of Ove Rolandsen for shedding little joys abroad.

-"What ridiculous things you do say," said Fruen, when she had recovered herself a little.

-But Rolandsen, walking back homeward, reflected that, taking it all round, he had had a nice day.
-In his intoxication and triumph he dwelt on the fact that this young wife, the pastor's wife, was so inclined to stop and talk with him at times.
-He formed his own ideas about it, and grew cunning; ay, he began already to plot and plan.
-Why should not the pastor's wife herself get rid of Jomfru van Loos for him, and file through his fetters?
+"What ridiculous things you do say," said Fruen, when she had recovered herself a little But Rolandsen, walking back homeward, reflected that, taking it all round, he had had a nice day.
+In his intoxication and triumph he dwelt on the fact that this young wife, the priest's wife, was so inclined to stop and talk with him at times.
+He formed his own ideas about it, and grew cunning, ay, he began already to plot and plan.
+Why should not Fruen herself get rid of Jomfru van Loos for him, and file through his fetters?
 He could not ask it of her directly, no-but there were other ways.
 Who could say?
 Perhaps she would do him that service, since they were such good friends.

-THE pastor and his lady were awakened in the night; wakened by song.
-No such thing had ever happened to them before, but here it was-somebody singing outside the house down below.
-The sun looked out over the world; the gulls were awake; it was three in the morning.

-"Surely there's someone singing," calls the pastor to his wife in the adjoining room.
+VIII THE priest and his lady are awakened in the night; wakened by song.
+No such thing had ever happened to them before, but here it was; somebody singing outside the house down below.
+The sun looks out over the world; the gulls are awake; it is three in the morning.
+"Surely there's someone singing," says the priest to his wife in the adjoining room.

-"Yes, it's here, outside my window," said she.
+"Yes, it's here, outside my window," says she.

-She listened.
+Fruen listened.
 She knew the voice-wild Rolandsen's voice it was, and his guitar.
 Oh, but it was too bad of him really, to come singing of his "true love" right underneath her window.
 She felt hot all over.

 Her husband came in to look.
 "It's that man Rolandsen," he said, and frowned.
 "He's had a keg of brandy sent just lately.
 Disgraceful!"

-But his lady was not inclined to frown upon this diversion; he was quite a nice young fellow really, this Rolandsen, who could fight like any rough, and sing like a youth inspired.
+But Fruen was not inclined to frown upon this little diversion; he was quite a nice young fellow really, this Rolandsen, who could fight like any rough, and sing like a youth inspired.
 He brought a touch of mild excitement into the quiet, everyday life of the place.

-"It's meant to be a serenade, I suppose," she said with a laugh.
+"It's meant to be a serenade, I suppose," she said, with a laugh.

 "He's no business to be serenading you," said her husband.
 "I don't know what you think of it yourself?"

-Oh, but of course he would have to be nasty about it!
+Oh, but of course he must be nasty about it!
 "There's no harm in it, surely," said his wife.
 "It's only his fun."
 But at the same time she resolved never again to make beautiful eyes at Rolandsen and lead him on to escapades of this sort.

-"He's beginning again, as sure as I'm here," cried the pastor.
-And he stepped forward to the window forthwith, and rapped on the pane.
+"He's beginning again, as sure as I'm here," cried the priest.
+And he stepped forward to the window then and there, and rapped on the pane.